muratk3n/thirdwave/en/2015/07/mesquita-game-theory.md

-dyads, taking into account whether actors are hawks, doves, passives, etc. At every iteration all actor try to bring someone else to their position, whether successful or not, or how much depends on the 3 attributes shows earlier, if someone has high salience on an issue for example, has lots of influence, this person might not be swayed, but can be if some of the base numbers change, etc. Performing this many iterations, a group optimality is reached, and that is the final decision.
+dyads, taking into account whether actors are hawks, doves, passives, etc. At every iteration all actor try to bring someone else to their position, whether successful or not, or how much depends on the 3 attributes shown earlier, and BdM's special algorithm. if someone has high salience on an issue for example, has lots of influence, this person might not be swayed, but can be if some of the base numbers change, etc. Performing this many iterations, a group optimality is reached, and that is the final decision.

 A very important feature of the method is that clout, position and salience data points need not be researched.
 Any observer who reads